georgetown-cs-edu/chirpy/README.md

 # chirpy

-For the next few homework assignments, you will be incrementally building a Twitter-like service.
+For the next two homework assignments, you will be incrementally building a Bluesky-like service.
 We've called our service Chirpy, but you should call yours something different.
 Later in the semester, we'll get domain names for each group's service (e.g., chirpyposts.com).

 Throughout this document, we'll be using the name Chirpy.
-And yes, we know that Twitter is now called $\mathcal{X}$, but we're just not gonna call it that.
-And no, we won't rebrand Chirpy as $\mathcal{C}$.

-Super important note: This document won't magically update after you accepted the assignment.
-If there are corrections, they won't appear here.
-They will appear on [Prof. Sherr's GitHub repository](https://github.com/georgetown-cs-edu/chirpy), so be sure to check there frequently.

 <p> &nbsp; </p>

 # When and for how much?

-This homework assignment is due **October 9th** at 11:59pm ET.
+This homework assignment is due **March 12th** at 11:59pm ET.

 It is worth 200 points, with the point values described towards the bottom of this (very long) README.